-Because alpha blockers also relax other muscles throughout the body, these medications can help improve urine flow in older men with prostate problems.
+Because alpha blockers also relax other muscles throughout the body, these medications also can help improve urine flow in older men with prostate problems.

 Examples of alpha blockers

 Alpha blockers are either short-acting or long-acting.
 Short-acting medications work quickly, but their effects last only a few hours.
 Long-acting medications take longer to work, but their effects last longer.
 The alpha blocker that's best for you depends on your health and the condition being treated.

 Alpha blockers are also called alpha-adrenergic blocking agents, alpha-adrenergic antagonists, adrenergic blocking agents and alpha-blocking agents.

 Examples of alpha blockers used to treat high blood pressure include:

 Alpha blockers typically aren't the first treatment option for high blood pressure.
 Instead, they're used in combination with other drugs, such as diuretics, when your high blood pressure is difficult to control.